Prelf1992/mlops-template-repository/README.md

 * Commit 190: CI: Optimize performance of README to enhance functionality. at 2025-05-13 10:03:17
 * Commit 191: CI: Improve styling of API to support new requirements. at 2025-05-13 11:55:04
 * Commit 192: Refactor: Fix bug in README to support new requirements. at 2025-05-13 11:57:11
+* Commit 193: Fix: Improve styling of dependencies for better readability. at 2025-05-14 14:50:00